chinmaysagade/reWizeNotes/philosophy.md

 **Justified True Beliefs (JTB) **  is full description of nature of knowledge.
 Getter believed that luck can play a part in acquire knowledge.

+### Epistemology: Internalism vs Externalism.
+Reliabilism:
+Internalism: Justification depends on factors in one's mind.

+### Epistemology skepticism :
+the view that we cannot know anything, or atleast that we do not know as much as we think we do.

+### Epistemology: Catersian skepticism :
+we sometimes believe dream as if it's true.
+What if some devil is tricking us ?

+### Epistemology: PUN
+Nature is roughly uniform across time and space and thus the future will be roughly like the past (PUN).
+Principal Of Uniformity (PUN).
+PUN's proof is circular.

+### Epistemology: Mitigated Skepticism
+We can never have 100% accurate knowledge of anything, but can have partial knowledge.

+### Epistemology Bayesian Epistemology:
+instead of having fixed beliefs, we keep updating probabilities.
+Credences: A continuous phenimenon of degress of beliefs about something.
+Priors: Credences we already have about reality before we begin to gather new evidence.
+Knowledge:  a combination of new information that updates our credences.

 ### Value Theory: Ethics and Aesthetics.